 Making money by reading books is an interesting side gig, especially for book lovers who can easily finish books.

 Some of the websites I listed above don’t really require you to be professional writers, but a few of them do.
 You need to have above-average writing skills, though, since almost all of them will ask you to send writing samples.

-Unless you land a full-time or part-time job reviewing books at a publishing house or magazine, you can’t turn this side cash into your main source of income.
+Unless you land a full-time or part-time job reviewing books at a publishing house or magazine, you can’t treat this side gig as your main source of income.

 But if you manage your expectations about book reviewing as a career and just enjoy exploring new books, then being paid an extra $10 to $100 for your opinion about a book is a great way to earn side cash.